Brennall/HFH-SRD/Chapter07.md

 Up until 4th level, spellcasters cannot engage in magic research except by serving as assistants for more powerful casters (as described later).
 Starting at 5th level, spellcasters may begin to independently research spells, scribe scrolls, and brew potions.
 When a spellcaster reaches 9th level, he is able to create more powerful magic items such as weapons, rings, and staffs.
 At 11th level, spellcasters may learn and cast ritual spells of great power and craft magical constructs such as golems and animated statues.
 If chaotic, the spellcaster will be able to create necromantic servants and even become undead himself.
 These options are described in detail below.

 All magical research requires a magic research throw to succeed.
-A result that is greater than or equal to the magical research target value listed for the spellcaster’s level indicates the task has been a success.
+A result that is greater than or equal to the magical research target value listed for the spellcaster's level indicates the task has been a success.
 The spellcaster adds his Intelligence bonus to the die roll, and if he has the Magical Engineering proficiency he may add his proficiency rank.
 An unmodified die roll of 1-3 is always a failure when conducting magical research, however.

 When a magic research throw fails, the time and money spent on the research is lost.
 In addition, any precious materials or special components (described below) are consumed.

 ### Researching Spells

 A spellcaster of 5th level or higher may use spell research to gain access to spells that he does not have access to from scrolls,  spell books, or (if a divine spellcaster) his deity.
 Spell research costs 1,000gp, and takes two weeks of research, per level of the spell.
 Spell research requires a magic research throw.
-The target value for this throw is increased by ½ the level of the spell, rounded down, being researched.
+The target value for this throw is increased by  1/2  the level of the spell, rounded down, being researched.
 EXAMPLE: Quintus is an 11th level mage researching a 4th level spell.
 It will take 8 weeks and cost 4,000gp, and require a magic research throw of 8+ to succeed.

 A spellcaster may also use spell research to create a new spell.
 The spellcaster must describe in detail the kind of spell he wants to create, and the effects it will have.
 The Judge will then determine if the spell can be created, and if so what the spell level will be.
 The spellcaster must be capable of casting spells of the spell level the potential new spell will be; otherwise he must wait until he attains a high enough level to research and cast the spell.
-When throwing to create a new spell, the target value is increased by the level of the spell rather than ½ the level.
+When throwing to create a new spell, the target value is increased by the level of the spell rather than  1/2  the level.

 Spell research can also identify the properties of a magic item.
 It takes 1,000gp and two weeks of research to identify a magic item, and a magic research throw is required.
 Note that potions and common magic items can be quickly identified with the Alchemy and Magical Engineering proficiencies, described in Chapter 4.

 A mage or other arcane caster can only research a spell if he can still learn spells of that level.
-A cleric or other divine caster can only research a spell with the permission of his deity (Judge’s discretion).
-The deity will usually remove a spell of the same level from the cleric’s spell list in exchange for granting the new spell.
+A cleric or other divine caster can only research a spell with the permission of his deity (Judge's discretion).
+The deity will usually remove a spell of the same level from the cleric's spell list in exchange for granting the new spell.

 ### Libraries

 To research a spell, a spellcaster must have access to a library.
-Wizard’s guilds and major temples often will provide their mages and clerics access to such a library.
+Wizard's guilds and major temples often will provide their mages and clerics access to such a library.
 If a spellcaster wishes to compile his own library, a minimum of 4,000gp must be invested to allow research on 1st level spells.
 For each subsequent spell level to be researched, another 2,000gp must be invested.
 Having an exceptionally large library aids research.
 For every 10,000gp of value above the minimum required for the spell, the spellcaster receives a +1 bonus on his magic research throw (up to a maximum +3 bonus).

 Every time a wizard successfully researches a spell, 10% of the gold spent for that effect is added to his library value, reflecting the value of notes and annotations made during research.
 Authoritative tomes or rare books found as treasure might provide an additional bonus to research specific spells or types of spells.